hakan-akgul/hakan-akgul.github.io/src/content/docs/terminal/fish shell/configure-fish-shell-for-bun.md

 ---
-title: Configure Fish Shell for bun
+title: Configure fish shell for bun
-description: Configure Fish Shell for bun
+description: Configure fish shell for bun
 tags:
   - terminal
 categories:
   - terminal
-lastUpdated: 2024-04-12T17:18:50.566Z
+lastUpdated: 2024-04-12
 ---

 add this to end of the file